shae-sims/MyBlog/_posts/2024-11-05-how-to-athletes.md

 ## Exploring the Data

 Now we can look into different trends in the data and what it tells us about highly ranked players.
 One interesting way we can look at this is by the correlation matrix of each of the variables.
-We do this throught the matplotlibs package and the seaborn package.
-If you don't have these packages you can download them by running these two lines of code.
+We do this through the matplotlibs package and the seaborn package.
+If you don't have these packages, you can download them by running these two lines of code.

 ```
 pip install matplotlib
 pip install seaborn
 ```
-We also need to import them into the area we are working.
+We also need to import them into the area we are working in.
 ```
 import seaborn as sns
 import matplotlib.pyplot as plt
 ```

-Because the name, and the number of games or sets played don't tell us much about the ranking we will be removing them from the correlation matrix.
+Because the name, and the number of games or sets played do not tell us much about the ranking we will be removing them from the correlation matrix.

 <img src="{{site.url}}/{{site.baseurl}}/assets/images/correlationmatrix.png" alt="" style="display: block; margin: auto;"/>